 Circuit stations allow for high repetition of skills over a particular time frame.
 Students are asked to switch stations after completing an individual skill repeatedly within that time frame.
 This is great for skill acquisition in a swimming class.

-Instructors have the flexibility to be able to position themselves at the activity which is the main lesson focus or to be mobile and move to each station after a few minutes (before the swimmers are asked to rotate) to ensure feedback is given to each student.
+Instructors have the flexibility to be able to position themselves at the activity which is the main program focus or to be mobile and move to each station after a few minutes (before the swimmers are asked to rotate) to ensure feedback is given to each student.

 Set a time frame for each station and allocate time for yourself at each station.
 For example, if your station times are 9 minutes each, make sure you spend 3 minutes at each station to ensure you see all students at each activity before they move on.
 Repeat this process every time the swimmers move to a new station.